Disease/Disorder

 Cutting Edge/Emerging and Unique Concepts and Practice

-Platelet Rich Plasma (PRP) and Bone Marrow Aspirate Concentrate (BMAC) injections are another alternative treatment for lumbar disk disorders.
-Several randomized control clinical trials have shown promise that PRP and BMAC may provide short term to medium improvements in pain and function but promise exists given the superior outcomes seen in vitro models with further refinement of techniques ongoing.30,31,32 The mechanism by which these improvements have occurred is still debated.
-Furthermore, the use of spinal cord stimulation given the advances in technology over the last several years is another avenue being increasingly explored.33
+Platelet Rich Plasma (PRP) and Bone Marrow Aspirate Concentrate (BMAC) injections are another alternative treatment for lumbar disc disorders.
+Several randomized control clinical trials have shown promise that PRP and BMAC may provide short term to medium improvements in pain and function; however, further refinement of treatment protocol is ongoing.30,31,32 Furthermore, while not specifically targeting the disc, the use of neurostimulation is another avenue being increasingly explored and used due to technologic advances.33

 Gaps in the Evidence-Based Knowledge

-• No specific treatment has been proven for diskogenic pain; treatments overlap with those for general low back pain.
+- No specific treatment has been proven for discogenic pain; treatments overlap with those for general low back pain.

-• Controversy around reliability and risk of accelerated disk degeneration with diskography.16
+- Controversy around reliability and risk of accelerated disc degeneration with discography.16

-• Outcomes of epidural steroid injections, prosthetic disk replacement, and other biological therapy intervention are still overall unknown.
+- Outcomes of epidural steroid injections, prosthetic disc replacement, and other biological therapy interventions are still unknown overall.

 References